cheshirekow/cmake_format/cmakelang/doc/parse-automatic.rst

-After implementing a prototype parser and testing it on some of the above cases it is clear that the help text is not very consistent and is likely to be very challenging to get an implementation that works reliabily and knows when it fails.
+After implementing a prototype parser and testing it on some of the above cases it is clear that the help text is not very consistent and is likely to be very challenging to get an implementation that works reliably and knows when it fails.
 For example:

 ::